 The event might be over, but your work is not.

-It will help if you will show appreciation as soon as the event is over.
-Everyone should be appreciated; therefore, you make sure that your volunteers, vendors, your staff, and board members are recognized.
+It will help if you show appreciation as soon as the event ends.
+Everyone should be appreciated; therefore, you ensure that your volunteers, vendors, staff, and board members are recognized.

 You can also ask them to give their feedback on the event.
-This will help you to have a different perspective on the success of the event.
-You can get an idea of how the event was executed on the ground level.
+This will help you to have a different perspective on the event’s success.
+You can understand how the event was executed on the ground level.
 You can use this feedback in the next event.

-Don’t forget to thank the donors, the people who had purchased the event ticket, and anyone else who has contributed during your event.
+Also, don’t forget to thank the donors, those who purchased the event ticket, and anyone else who contributed during your event.
 Sending out an appreciation message will make them more involved in the cause.

 Once the event is over, do a full review of the event.

-This is the time for you to check whether you have met the goal that you had set initially, you can use this fundraising event planning template to make this step easier.
+This is the time for you to check whether you have met the goal you had set initially.
+You can use this fundraising event planning template to make this step easier.

 It will help you determine the success of your event, such as:

-- If you repeated the same mistakes that you did last time
+- If you repeat the same mistakes that you made last time.